 Are you starting your career in a school?
-Or are you maybe looking for a new career?
-This eight-month course is a fantastic introduction to the world of a teaching assistant.
-It is the first step on the ladder to developing your employability and personal skills to achieve great things.
-This course leads to a variety of other courses that could move you up that ladder of progression.
+Or maybe looking for a new career?
+This course is a fantastic introduction to the world of a teaching assistant.
+It is the first step on the ladder to developing your employability and personal skills so that you can achieve great things.
+This course leads to a variety of other study programmes that could move you up that ladder of progression.

-At Derby College we have access to a wealth of support and additional courses that can complement your education here.
-If you need to gain a grade C GCSE in English or Maths, you can work towards this here at Derby College too.
+At Derby College you will have access to a wealth of support and additional courses that can complement your career development.
+If you need to gain a grade C GCSE in English or Maths, you can work towards that here at Derby College too.

-Want access to hundreds of books, resources and magazines?
-You get free access to our library and to our online catalogue of resources.
-You will receive free training in accessing this and, again, additional support is on offer for you as needed.
+You will enjoy free access to our library, our online catalogue of resources and our computer network.
+You will receive free training in accessing these and, again, additional support is on offer for you as needed.

 What are the benefits?

 This course will give you the confidence to see you can do great things:

 You must be aged 19 or over and have evidence of:

 Our courses require a minimum of 15 enrolments to run.
 You will be notified one week prior to the start date if the course is NOT going to run.

 You will be assessed through a range of group tasks, presentations, annotated photographs, written tasks, professional discussions, observation of your practice in your school, reflective practice, and professional and personal development plans.

 There is no specialist equipment required for this course.
 You will need to provide stationery.